ObolNetwork/obol-docs/docs/charon/networking.md

 which the charon client then uses to connect to that relay.

 The charon `--p2p-relays` flag therefore supports both multiaddrs as well as HTTP URls.

-### Authenticating a distributed validator client

-Before a DKG process begins, all operators must run [`charon create enr`](./charon-cli-reference.md#creating-an-enr-for-charon), or just `charon enr` if enr private key already exists, to create or get the Ethereum Node Record for their client.
-These ENRs are included in the configuration of a Distributed Key Generation ceremony.

-The file that outlines a DKG ceremony is known as a [`cluster-definition.json`](./cluster-configuration) file.
-This file is passed to `charon dkg` which uses it to create private keys, a [`cluster-lock.json`](./cluster-configuration) file and `deposit-data.json` for the configured number of distributed validators.
-The `cluster-lock` file will be made available to `charon run`, and the validator key stores will be made available to the configured validator client.

-When [`charon run`](./charon-cli-reference.md#run-the-charon-middleware) starts up and ingests its configuration from the `cluster-lock.json` file, it checks if its observed/configured public IP address differs from what is listed in the lock file.
-If it is different; it updates the IP address, increments the nonce of the ENR and reissues it before beginning to establish connections with the other operators in the cluster.